Reinforced Composite material molding methods

 12. Continuous laminating

-Similar techniques are also utilised using preforms of reinforcing material, coating these preforms by immersion or applying resin by spray (or both) before and during positioning on the mould, to give optimum distribution of reinforcement.
+Similar techniques are also utilized, using preforms of reinforcing material, coating these preforms by immersion, or applying resin by spray (or both) before and during positioning on the mold, to give the optimum distribution of reinforcement.